EdenKupe/anarchysf/pages/t/001500 James Tiptree, Jr.md

 In 'The Women Men Don't See' a private plane  crashes in the Yucatan; a mother and daughter, among the stranded, choose to be  taken away by passing aliens, feeling that the male society they already live in  couldn't be more alien anyway.
 More negative than 'Houston, Houston . . . ',  with no more than a suggestion of what might be, it's also a more subtle story.

-'The Screwfly Solution' is included in the  Think Galactic <a href="http://thinkgalactic.org/reading-lists/by-author/"> reading list</a>, as is Brightness Falls from the Air.
+'The Screwfly Solution' is included in the  Think Galactic <a href="http://thinkgalactic.org/reading-lists/by-author/"> reading list</a>, as is _Brightness Falls from the Air_.